benedictaquino/cpp-primer/ch04/README.md

 * (a) `* (vec.begin())`
 * (b) `(* (vec.begin())) + 1`

+### Section 4.1.3: Order of Evaluation

+**Exercise 4.3:** Order of evaluation for most of the binary operators is left undefined to give the compiler opportunities for optimization.
+This strategy presents a trade-off between efficient code generation and potential pitfalls in the use of the language by the programmer.
+Do you consider that an acceptable trade-off?
+Why or why not?

+**Solution:** I believe that is an acceptable trade-off.
+It presents a challenge to the programmer to ensure their program is evaluating the operands as expected, but the efficient code generation is worth it.

 ## Section 4.2 Arithmetic Operators

 ## Section 4.3: Logical and Relational Operators